 But if that happens it will be quite a turnaround from the convention's first three nights.

 Today's installment of campaign-related news items from across the country.

-* In New Hampshire's U.S. Senate race, PPP shows Gov. Maggie Hassan (D) leading incumbent Sen. Kelly Ayotte (R) by two points, 44% to 42%.
+* In New Hampshire's closely watched U.S. Senate race, a new WMUR Granite State Poll shows Gov. Maggie Hassan (D) with a modest lead over incumbent Sen. Kelly Ayotte (R), 45% to 42%.

 Launched in 2008, “The Rachel Maddow Show” follows the machinations of policy making in America, from local political activism to international diplomacy.
 Rachel Maddow looks past the distractions of political theater and stunts and focuses on the legislative proposals and policies that shape American life - as well as the people making and influencing those policies and their ultimate outcome, intended or otherwise.